Bosung91/FSAE-High-Voltage-System-Design-and-Optimization/R26e/hv-distribution-pcb.md

 <br>

 <p style='text-align: justify'>
 Littelfuse is the sponsor for the team, and it offers cartridge fuses with 3 different ratings only as shown in <i>Figure 33</i>.
 Based on the options available, 1A fuse is chosen as it has the highest current rating.
-Based on the system requirements and AWG 22 wire ampacity, 1A fuse rating is high enough to allow normal operation and low enough to protect the wire from overcurrent.
+Based on the system requirements and AWG 22 wire ampacity, 1A fuse rating is high enough to allow normal operation and low enough to protect the conductor from overcurrent.
 </p>

 #### Form Factor